terablade2001/vp-cpp-template/README.md

 ◄ [Table Of Contents](#table-of-contents)

 It's a C++ & Python framework which includes my most important libraries (CECS / CCEXP / MVECTOR / vkp_Config / PThreadPool / vkpLibs), in a ready-to-be-compiled scheme, under two BuildSystems: Windows and Ubuntu.
-The framework also provides predefined vscode tasks.

 You can use this *ready-to-work-on* framework with the combined aforementioned libraries, in order to setup and build quick different C++ / Python projects, for different platforms.
 These libraries can help you achieve different things, from integrated advanced error control, easy binary data importing/exporting for debuging and integration issues, easy access to configuration files where multiple parameters can be set during development/testing, easy access to thread-pooling mechanisms, CSV files read/write, e.t.c.
 Regarding the different platforms the **vp-cpp-template** project provides a `BuildSystems/` folder where developers can add specific **cmake** setups for different targeted platforms.
 By default the project provides Windows (TDM-GCC) and Ubuntu support.